Skip to content

 play Decoder, MediaSession, Logger Compute downloaded seconds, integrate the buffer, log.

 At node level, the same model looks like this.
-Solid arrows show that one node reads another node's output; dashed arrows from state show self-reads, where a node reads its own output from the previous tick.
+Solid arrows show that one node reads another node's state variable; dashed arrows from state show self-reads, where a node reads its own state variable from the previous tick.
 The node colors correspond to the phase colors in the table above:

 flowchart LR